Beer in Costa Rica: History

-On September 16, 1908, the brothers Cecil, Stanley, Rupert and Percy Lindo Morales from Jamaica started in Siquirres, Limón Province a company located in a farm called La Florida, which until then was a major producer of ice and other agricultural produce.
+On September 16, 1908, the brothers Cecil, Stanley, Rupert and Percy Lindo Morales from Jamaica started in Siquirres, Limón Province a company located on a farm called La Florida, which until then was a major producer of ice and other agricultural produce.
 This company was called Florida Ice & Farm Co., inscribed in English due to their native language, which was the most common in the Costa Rican Caribbean by then.

-Florida Ice & Farm Co. acquired Gran Cervecería Traube in 1912 with which the company started to brew its own beers, the beer now known as Pilsen is the legacy of Pilsen Traube.
+Florida Ice & Farm Co. acquired Gran Cervecería Traube in 1912 with which the company started to brew its beers, the beer now known as Pilsen is the legacy of Pilsen Traube.
 In 1966 Gran Cervecería Traube was closed.

-In 1914 an immigrant family from Spain, headed by Mr. Manuel Ortega, and his sons, Antonio, Eloy and Manuel, were the owners of a bottled drink factory which used mineral spring waters from Salitral, Santa Ana, San José, and decided to start to brew the beers Imperial and Bavaria using such source of water.
-In 1957 Florida Ice & Farm Co. acquired the Ortega beer brewery, and continues the production of the Imperial and Bavaria beers to the date.
+In 1914 an immigrant family from Spain, headed by Mr. Manuel Ortega, and his sons, Antonio, Eloy and Manuel, were the owners of a bottled drink factory that used mineral spring waters from Salitral, Santa Ana, San José, and decided to start to brew the beers Imperial and Bavaria using such source of water.
+In 1957 Florida Ice & Farm Co. acquired the Ortega beer brewery, and continues the production of the Imperial and Bavaria beers to date.

 In the 1930s, Cervecería Gambrinus was established, created by European immigrants.

 Cervecería Tropical, founded and owned by Cuban immigrants brewed Cerveza Tropical, in 1977 Florida Ice & Farm Co. acquired part of the company, and finally bought it completely in 1988, thus consolidating the beer production in the country in a single company.

 Craft beer in Costa Rica

 Until the beginning of the 21st Century, there was no easy way to acquire or taste other kind of beer brewed in Costa Rica other than those produced by Florida Ice & Farm Co., which reduced the available styles to industrial-scale lagers.
 The lack of local ingredients and not very clear laws restricting the volume of beer brewed by individuals or small companies, were also factors on the lack of variety.

-The now defunct restaurant K&S in Curridabat, which opened in 1997, started the production of craft beer for general consumption in its premises.
+The now defunct restaurant K&S in Curridabat, which opened in 1997, started the production of craft beer for general consumption on its premises.
 After closing the restaurant, they continued the production of their beers "Chivo Blanco" and "K&S Lager" until 2009.

 The first microbrew pub in Costa Rica was established in 1998 in San Jose under the name Cabeza Grande.
 Cabeza Grande later closed the San Jose location and re-opened on the shores of Lake Arenal in 2010 as Lake Arenal Brewery, an eco-brewery.
-The claim for 'eco-brewery' is supported by the brewery's use of solar power for 100% of their brew operations, the use of gravity fed spring water, and the recycle of spent grain for their organic farm.
+The claim for 'eco-brewery' is supported by the brewery's use of solar power for 100% of its brew operations, the use of gravity fed spring water, and the recycling of spent grain for their organic farm.